isabella232/customdpp/GETSTART.md

 > `cdpp push test`

 To add another test set, you can just put the file under the `test` subfolder of a project.
-The [How To](HOWTO.md) article provides more details about hwo to work with an alternative test set.
+Please see [How To](HOWTO.md) for more details about how to work with an alternative test set.

 ## Evaluate your Custom DPP model